-- (a) As at 31 December 2019, the fair value of the derivative liabilities from outstanding commodity forward contracts amounted to P2 million (2018 P54.9 million). - (b) Others include the current portion of asset retirement obligation of P12.3 million (2018 P26.5 million) and various other accruals.
+(a) As at 31 December 2019, the fair value of the derivative liabilities from outstanding commodity forward contracts amounted to P2 million (2018 - P54.9 million).

 13. Short-term loans

 The account as at 31 December 2019 consists of an unsecured short-term loan from various banks as per below, intended solely for working capital requirements and corporate expenses